Financial Aid Opportunities for Community College Students

 These learning institutions aren't quite the same thing, but they're similar.
 Both offer two-year associate degrees, and some offer certificate programs.
 They can provide an affordable way to begin college, then you can often transfer your earned credits to a four-year school if you want to pursue a bachelor's degree.
 The only major difference is that junior colleges are typically private schools.

 Financial aid for junior and community college students can come in handy for those young people who are most likely to benefit from attending a year or two before enrolling at a four-year college.
-Not only can these save a significant amount of money on their tuition costs, but also on room, board, meals, books, and transportation.
+Not only can these save a significant amount of money on their tuition costs, but also on the room, board, meals, books, and transportation.
 College costs aren't just limited to tuition.

 It's not uncommon to need additional funding for a complete college education.